MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-started-create-from-data.md

 ### Known issuess
-- The uploaded date value from Excel is not currently adjusted to the user's time zone.
+- The decimal, float, and currency values are currently restricted to two decimal places
-- The decimal, float, and currency values are currently restricted to two decimal places.
+- Negative float values are currently not accepted as valid values.
 - The current data upload process doesn't take into account the environment data format setting.